 can be performed transparently by the UE (upon PMI calculation)

 Therefore, specifying critically-sampled DFT basis (O3=1) allows a UE to transparently select its own (O3, q3) combination (not limited to O3=1 or 4), not for UPT gain, but for maximizing compression gain.
 This represents the majority view.

+It has been understood that the WA of O3=4 implies that a single value of O3=4 is used to define the FD basis (without O3=1),

+In contrast to the WA, MotM/Lenovo (Alt2) proposes that not only can O3 can take value from {1,4), but O3 is also beam-specific and polarization-specific.
+It is argued that this approach results in ~0.2% gain in UPT over O3=1.
+Despite the wording on the proposal in [29] (“do not revert the working assumption on oversampling …”), this proposal is starkly different in several aspects from the WA and hence categorized as a separate solution.

-Observation: On the choice of oversampling factor O3, agreeing on O3=1 (hence abandoning the working assumption O3=4) represents the majority view.
+Observation: On the choice of oversampling factor O3, agreeing on O3=1 (hence abandoning the working assumption O3=4) represents the super-majority view (Alt1).

 Proposal: On the choice of oversampling factor O3, agree on O3=1